🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Does PolyGram report my earnings to tax authorities?

-PolyGram does not presently furnish tax documentation to members.
-You bear the responsibility for declaring your prediction market returns according to the rules of your jurisdiction.
+PolyGram presently does not furnish tax documentation to users.
+The responsibility for declaring prediction market income rests with you in your respective jurisdiction.

 Is USDC treated differently from volatile crypto for tax?

-Across most jurisdictions, USDC remains a digital asset subject to identical tax rules as Bitcoin or Ethereum.
-Its price stability makes calculating gains more straightforward but does not alter the underlying tax classification.
+Across most jurisdictions, USDC remains a cryptocurrency subject to identical taxation as Bitcoin or Ethereum.
+Its price stability makes gain computation easier but does not alter the underlying tax framework.

 What records should I keep?

-Retain all transaction receipts containing the date, quantity, entry and exit prices, and final outcome.
-PolyGram makes trade records available for export — ensure you download these on a regular basis.
+Retain all transaction receipts showing date, quantity, entry and exit prices, and final result.
+PolyGram allows you to download your transaction data — ensure you save this periodically.

 James Carlton